dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 When discussing environemental concerns, this paper leans heavily on the findings in 'Energy and Policy Considerations for Deep Learning in NLP' by Strubell et al., so a majority of the information that I will be discussing here will have come from this paper.

 It is estimated that a human will generate 5 tons of carbon dioxide emissions (CO<sub>2</sub>e) per year in 2017.
 It is noted in 'Energy and Policy Considerations' a single training of a large transformer can take upwards of 280 tons CO<sub>2</sub>e.
 It is noted that hardly any of the energy sources that cloud computing services utilize are renewable.
-Listed below are a series of models that were examined for environemental costs in Strubell et al.'s paper:
+Listed below are a series of models that were examined for environmental costs in Strubell et al.'s paper:

 <img src="figures/figure2.png" alt="alt text" width="800">

-The authors note how this high cost is not necessairly a bad thing as long as there is an improvement in accuracy.
-This was tested with the task of machine translation, a field where large language models had previously shown performance gains.
+The authors note how this high cost is not necessarily a bad thing as long as there is an improvement in accuracy.
+This was tested with the task of machine translation, a field where large language models had previously shown great performance gains.
 It was estimated that in an English-to-German translation task using neural architecture, it costed 150,000 dollars and an unreported CO<sub>2</sub>e increase to raise the BLEU (bilingual evaluation understudy - similarity between machine and human translation) score by 0.1.

 **Note:** BLEU is defined as a scale from 0-1, but the change seen was defined by the authors as 29.6 -> 29.7